 Apprenticeships for those who are 16 to 18 years old are fully funded by the Government.
-There is partial funding for those who are aged 19 to 23 at the start of their programme which is supplemented by an employer contribution.
+There is partial funding for those who are aged 19 and older at the start of their programme which is supplemented by an employer contribution.

 There may be bursaries or funding schemes associated with some apprenticeships.
 For further information please see the Bursaries section here.

 - Check our website regularly for details of our apprenticeship vacancies

 - Register for apprenticeship vacancies on the National Apprenticeship Service website

 - Contact potential employers and ask about apprenticeship opportunities within their organisations